krohit98/smanager/README.md

 # Smanager
 This is a simple state management library implementation (similar to redux) that can work with vanilla JS and React (with the provided custom hook).

-**This is just a hobby project and should not be used in any production projects.**
+**This is just a hobby project and should not be used in production.**

 ## Characteristics:
 **Centralized Store** -  The application state is stored in a single object (store state)